ml-cube/ml3-platform-docs/md-docs/user_guide/basic_concepts.md

 We just need to know its training data and its predictions for the production data.
 In this way, ML cube Platform is considered as *model agnostic*.

-## Data Tassonomy
+## Data Taxonomy
 A Batch of data is composed of four types of data:

-- **metadata:** additional information that AI models do not use as input but that are important to define the data or the samples.
+- **metadata:** additional information that AI models do not use as input but that is important to define the data or the samples.
 Mandatory for this category are the `sample-id`, a unique identifier for each sample used to avoid confusion and misinterpretation; and the
 `sample-timestamp`, a timestamp associated with each sample used for ordering.
 Moreover, the User can provide additional data used to segment the data space.
 For instance, sensitive information like zip code or country are not used by AI models to prevent bias, however, ML cube Platform can use them to check and prevent bias in the suggested retraining dataset or to perform segmented drift detection.
 - **input:** set of input features the AI model uses to predict the output.
-ML cube Platform uses the input data that come at the end of the processing data pipeline and not the raw data.
+ML cube Platform uses the input data that comes at the end of the processing data pipeline and not the raw data.
 This is due to the fact that ML cube Platform detects drifts in what the AI model uses and not in the general data the customer has.
 - **output:** target quantity predicted by the AI models.
 It is present in the training data but can be not available for production data.